 - When giving instructions, be clear and limit to one or two steps at a time.

 - Signs and symbols can help with communication.

 - Visual reminders will help with processing information.

-- It is fun and helpful for me if my peers also learn how to sign and use symbols.
+- It can be very helpful if peers also learn to sign.

-- Development of my writing skills will follow the same pattern as other children but will be delayed, as I have low muscle tone throughout my body which means I have difficulties controlling my movements.
+- Development of writing skills will generally follow the same pattern as other children but may be delayed.